How to find a self build plot: 17 Creative ways

 Buying without planning

-One of the biggest mistakes we see is people who hurry to purchase any old self build plot.
+One of the biggest mistakes we see is people who hurry to purchase any old parcel of land without correctly assessing whether it’s right for their intended self build project.

 They usually forget to consider if they can get planning permission for what they’re hoping to build.
 Let alone consider how long the planning process will take.
 They also fail to plan what happens if they can’t get planning.